Box 571B

 Teachers can call or mail for a handy teacher's guide that will help a field trip to the Nautilus go smoothly.

 Hours: November 1 thru April 30: Open daily, 9am - 4pm, closed Tuesdays.
-May 1 thry October 31: Open daily 9am - 5pm (1pm - 5pm Tuesday).
+May 1 thru October 31: Open daily 9am - 5pm, closed Tuesdays.
 Closed on Thanksgiving, Christmas and New Year's.
-May close at times for maintenance.
+The ship may close at times for maintenance.
 Call before visiting.

 Admission: and parking are FREE.
 All group tours are self-guided (students receive audio wands) and are also FREE.